jyauri/Brazilian-Sign-Language-Recognition-in-a-Healthcare-Setting/README.md

-Brazilian Sign Language Recognition in Healthcare Center.
+Brazilian Sign Language Recognition in Healthcare Center

 In this work, we aim to recognize common lexical signs used by Brazilian deaf into health centers.